MYTH: You have to wait until November to join a Medicare Supplement plan.

 - Offer you plans at the most favorable terms (“guaranteed lowest price”).

-There’s no fixed time of the year for everyone to have a Medicare Supplement Open Enrollment Period.
+There’s no fixed time of the year for everyone to have a Medigap Open Enrollment Period.

-The timing of your personal Medicare Supplement Open Enrollment Period (sometimes called an “Initial Enrollment Period”) depends on when you get Medicare Part A and B.
+The timing of your personal Medigap Open Enrollment Period depends on when you get Medicare Part A and B. Specifically, it begins on the first day of the month that you are both:

 - 65 years or older AND